livinin82/steam-deck-pirates/README.md

     <li>Install to your <code>~/Games</code> folder (created previously or in Part 1), not inside the prefix, especially for big games.</li>
     <li>Disable bundled DirectX/VC++ unless necessary (only install these if the game specifically requires them; otherwise, skip to avoid conflicts with system versions).</li>
     <li>Expect slow repack decompression.</li>
-    <li>Close the installer after it has successfully finished.</li>
+    <li>Close the installer after it has successfully finished.
+Once decompression is complete and the installer finishes, close the installer completely before proceeding.</li>
 </ol></div>
 <blockquote class="admonition-caution">
-        <strong>Caution:</strong> After installation, close the installer completely.
+    <strong>Caution:</strong> Some repacks can take a long time to decompress, and the installer may appear unresponsive during this process.
+After installation and decompression are finished, always close the installer completely.
 Do not leave it running in the background before proceeding.
 </blockquote>